espruino/EspruinoDocs/devices/MCP4xxx.md

 Supported Parts
 ------------------

-This module [[MCP4xxxI2C.js]] interfaces with a wide variety of I2C digital potentiometers and rheostats made by Microchip.
-Supported devices have either 129 or 257 taps, 1, 2, or 4 potentiometers (or rheostats), and may or may not have non-volitile memory.
+This module [[MCP4xxx.js]] interfaces with a wide variety of I2C and SPI digital potentiometers and rheostats made by Microchip.
+Supported devices have either 129 or 257 taps (128 and 256 tap SPI parts are also supported), 1, 2, or 4 potentiometers (or rheostats), and may or may not have non-volitile memory.
 Many of these devices have multiple pins available to set the I2C address.
-This module does not work with MCP401x devices.
+This module does not work with MCP401x or MCP4xxxx devices.

-Supported parts will have part numbers of the form MCP4abc a - Indicates number of pots.
-4 -> 4 pots, 5 -> 1 pot, 6 -> 2 pots.
+Supported parts will have part numbers of the form MCP4abc a - Indicates number of pots and interface.
+I2C: 4 -> 4 pots, 5 -> 1 pot, 6 -> 2 pots SPI: 1-> 1 pot, 2-> 2 pots, 3-> 4 pots.
 b - Indicates number of taps and whether it has non-volitile memory.
 3 -> 129 taps volatile, 4-> 129 taps non-volatile.
 5 -> 257 taps volatile, 6-> 257 taps non-volatile.
 c - 1 indicates a potentiometer, 2 indicates a rheostat.

+Additionally, the MCP41HVx1 series of high voltage potentiometers is supported.

-Wiring
+Wiring (I2C)
 ------------------

 Unfortunately, the parts supported by this module are available only in inconvenient packages: QFN (which is impractical to use at home) and TSSOP, which is a finer pitch than the Espruino SMD prototyping area.
 Generic breakout boards for TSSOP packages are available from Adafruit and many other hobby electronics suppliers.
 Soldering using the "drag soldering" technique is recommended.